-A rollover crash occurs when the center of gravity of the vehicle shifts and then tips over the vehicle.
-Various factors like type, size and shape of the vehicle play a vital role in rollovers.
-A vehicle with higher ground clearance and weight would have less stability when compared to that of a small compact vehicle.
+A rollover crash occurs when the center of gravity of the vehicle shifts and then tips over.
+Various factors like the type, size, and shape of the vehicle play a vital role in rollovers.
+A vehicle with higher ground clearance and weight would have less stability when compared to a small, compact vehicle.
 This is due to a rise in the center of mass.
 Heavy loading on these vehicles further accelerates the possibility of a rollover.

-Vehicles having a comparatively higher center of gravity, make them vulnerable to a rollover accident.
-Modified vehicles with aftermarket suspensions and larger wheels are also found more disposed.
+Vehicles with a comparatively higher center of gravity are vulnerable to a rollover accident.
+Modified vehicles with aftermarket suspensions and larger wheels are also more common.

 - Cadillac Escalade

 - GMC Yukon